YourRoots Logo

 Children(s):

-Born in 1845 in Brancepeth/Merrington, Co.
-Durham, George GOUNDRY was the child of Ralph GOUNDRY and Mary WAILES.
-George GOUNDRY died in 19 Northgate Street, Hartlepool, Co.
-Durham in 1919.
+George GOUNDRY was born in 1845 in Brancepeth/Merrington, Co.
+Durham, the child of Ralph GOUNDRY and Mary WAILES.
+In 1851, George GOUNDRY was recorded in the census in East Herrington, Co.
+Durham.
+George GOUNDRY passed away in 1919 in 19 Northgate Street, Hartlepool, Co.
+Durham.

 Find more search results for George GOUNDRY